Todeyem1552/Todeyem1552.github.io/about.md

 Being a generalist and understanding early that my career as an accountant only will not surffice in our current job market, I decided early on to pivot my career into Technology development and automation.

 ### How
-This has resulted in me acquiring skills like Data science and analytics, project management, cloud engeering and software developement.
+This has resulted in me acquiring skills like Data Science and Analytics, Project Management, Cloud Engeering and Software Developement.

 ### Contact
 linkedIn: https://www.linkedin.com/in/tobiloba-odeyemi-15ab17166/